Professional Governance Act

 Do you have questions about the new legislation, and what it could mean for you?
 Visit our Frequently Asked Questions page for answers to common questions about this issue.

-Questions about the Professional Governance Act and the Professional Reliance Review can also be addressed to [email protected].
+Questions about the Professional Governance Act and the Professional Reliance Review can also be addressed to professional [email protected].